by Aly Findlay

 If you’re trying to eat more, mostly or all plants, you might not know where to start.
 How do you find a restaurant that doesn’t compromise on flavour and gives you the standard of dining you are used to?

+Read on for our top 13 vegan restaurants in London.
+We've included where to find the best: brunch options; burgers; fish and chips; Indian food; junk food; pies; pizza; best Sunday roast and best sushi.
 For something that bit more special, you can always check out our Michelin guide.
-Otherwise, read on for our top 13 restaurants in London.
-Afterwards, you’ll find our guide for where to find the best: brunch options; burgers; fish and chips; Indian food; junk food; pies; pizza; best Sunday roast and best sushi.

 Whatever the occasion, we’ve got you covered.